JozefColdenhoff/OpenACE/README.md

 - Compute VISQOL scores `python -m compute_visqol_scores metadata_file="PROJECT_ROOT/data/processed/codecs\=default-dubset\=fullband-bitrate\=16/metadata_bitrate\=16.csv"`
 - This will save a csv file containing the VISQOL scores in the folder containing the metadata.
 - Repeat for bitrates {32000, 64000}

-### Subjective evaluation of emotional speech at 16 kbps

 ## Citation
 If you use the OpenACE dataset in any of your research, please cite the following paper: